Former WWE Referee And Former ECW World Champion Join Cody Rhodes’ ‘All In’

 — All In (@ALL_IN_2018) June 3, 2018

 One of the biggest names to stand out in that group is that of Earl Hebner.
 For many years, Hebner was the head referee for WWF/WWE before he ended up working for TNA Impact Wrestling.
-He’s been involved in the professional wrestling world for decades and this is huge for the event.
+He’s been involved in the professional wrestling world for decades and this is huge get for the anticipated event.

 Another name that hardcore wrestling fans may notice in that group of referees is that of Jerry Lynn.
-Yes, he is a former WWE/WWF Light Heavyweight Champion, but he is more well known for his time in ECW and even held the ECW World Heavyweight Championship on one occasion.
+He is a former WWE/WWF Light Heavyweight Champion, but he is more well known for his time in ECW and even held the ECW World Heavyweight Championship on one occasion.

 The Chicago event in September is going to be one that has a lot of eyes on it from around the world.
-It will be headlined by Nick Aldis who has even said that if Rhodes ends up winning the ROH World Title before they fight, he wants it to be a champion vs. champion match.
+It will be headlined by Nick Aldis, who has even said that if Rhodes ends up winning the ROH World Title before they fight, he wants it to be a champion vs. champion match.

 The Gambler vs The Dealer pic.twitter.com/a8hv9kCwW5